kshetline/tubular_time/README.md

 `DAY` amounts can be handled either way, as variable in length (due to possible effects of Daylight Saving Time), or fixed units of 24 hours.
 The default for `variableDays` is `true`.

-DST can alter the duration of days, typically adding or subtracting an hour, but other changes are possible, like the half-hour shift used by Australia's Lord Howe Island!), so adding days can possibly cause hour (and even minute) fields to change:
+DST can alter the duration of days, typically adding or subtracting an hour, but other changes are possible (like the half-hour shift used by Australia's Lord Howe Island!), so adding days can possibly cause hour (and even minute) fields to change:

 `ttime('2021-02-28T07:00 Europe/London', false).add('days', 100).toIsoString()` →<br>
 `2021-06-08T08:00:00.000+01:00` (note shift from 7:00 to 8:00)